RobinsonLuzo/Notebook/README.md

 Work in progress personal project.
 Currently enabled to:

 - Allow for new user creation.
+Edit profile details, including profile photo.

 - Login and Logout for users from Navabr (under "Settings")